vansh-py04/Convolution-Net-from-Scratch/README.md

 ## 🙋‍♂️ Credits

-Built with by [Yuganter Pratap](https://www.linkedin.com/in/yuganter-pratap-a3a719254/) — inspired by CS231n and DIY deep learning educational projects.
+Built by [Yuganter Pratap](https://www.linkedin.com/in/yuganter-pratap-a3a719254/) — inspired by CS231n and DIY deep learning educational projects.